The severity of distal sensory polyneuropathy increasing with HIV/AIDS stage

 The authors declare no competing interests.

 Andi Weri Sompa: idea, literature searching, writing, correspondence.
 Yudy Goysal: idea, literature searching, editing, writing.
 Muhammad Akbar: idea, editing, statistic, review.
 Andi Dian Diarfah: sampling, literature.
-Furthermore, all the authors read and approved the final version of this manuscript.
+All the authors read and approved the final version of this manuscript.

 Table 1: distal sensory polyneuropathy by risk factors